 5 Monitoring of ANSPs cash and liquidity situation

-Depending on the organisational set up of different ANSPs, the information reported in their financial statements covers a different scope of activities (e.g. it may include airport management operations, commercial activities, etc.) which does not always correspond with the ACE gate-to-gate scope.
-Additionally, due to specific organisational and financial set up, DCAC Cyprus, HASP, LVNL and MUAC, are excluded from the analysis presented in this chapter.
+Depending on the organisational set-up of different ANSPs, the information reported in their financial statements covers a varying scope of activities (e.g. it may include airport management operations, commercial activities, etc.), which does not always correspond to the ACE gate-to-gate scope.

 More detailed analysis on these financial indicators will be available in the forthcoming ACE report.